ddkhoa/learning-note/postgres/vacuum/vacuum.md

 # Learning note: VACUUM and REINDEX

 ## Introduction
 As shown in [Multi Version Concurrency Control](./index_scan.md#multi-version-concurrency-control), PostgresSQL doesn't deleted physically the row but just marked it invisible for future transactions.
+There are several downsides of this approach:

-Overtime, dead rows cummulate and occupy a non negliable part in the disk.
+1. Overtime, dead rows cummulate and occupy a non negliable part in the disk.
 This is true for both heap space and index space.

+2. Dead tuples slow down queries.
+- For sequential scan, PG must scan all tuples, including dead ones.
+- For index scan, the time to traverse the index tree is longer.
+In addition, PG might encounter index tuples pointing to dead rows.
+It this case, PG does some/many heap fetches uncessarily.

-Therefore, clean up the database regularly is required to keep the its in a good shape.
+Therefore, **clean up the database regularly is required to have a stable performance.
+If you're charging by disk comsumption, this can also help you to save money**.
 PostgresSQL provides some commands allow to clean up the heap space and index space.
 In this note, we will examine 2 commands: `VACUUM` and `REINDEX`.

 ## VACUUM
 In the most basic form, VACUUM command removes obsolete rows of a table.
 The space previously occcupied by obsolete rows is now free and can be reused by the same table.